SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 - ReFS Integrity Streams disabled (as these have a performance hit on disks that can affect database writes performance)

 The disk setting examples below are based on a recommended disk configuration for Exchange server databases.

+> **Note:** setting File Integrity or Integrity Streams at the volume root is only possible using Powershell.
+Integrity Streams are only available for ReFS partitions or volumes.
+You can set it while formatting using ```Format-Volume``` with the -SetIntegrityStreams boolean parameter, or after formatting using ```Set-FileIntegrity``` at the volume root with the -Enable parameter (not "-Enabled", I made the mistake a few times - it just errors out).

 ## Prior to format the disk if the new partition is not created yet you can use powershell or diskmgmt.msc to create a new one